 By gathering all information in the covered section, students explain what global warming means and hypothesizing what they should do to prevent this situation in the future.

-Share: Students pairs share their ideas with a large
+Think-Pair-Share Think: Students think individually Pair: Students work in pairs and discuss their thoughts Share: Students pairs share their ideas with a large group

 Part 3: Eco Life